How to Book a Same-Day Private GP Appointment in London

 If you are experiencing unexplained bleeding or bruising and have a personal or a family history of blood clots or bleeding disorders, we recommend getting a Prothrombin Time test.

-This test is also recommended if you are undergoing treatment with anticoagulant medications or are currently being evaluated for liver disease or a vitamin K deficiency.
+This test is also recommended if you are undergoing treatment with anticoagulant medications or are currently being evaluated for liver disease or a vitamin K deficiency (and about 4 to 16 million adults may have subclinical low vitamin K levels in the UK).

-Luckily, you will not be asked to interpret your results, as one of our doctors will interpret them for you.
-However, to give an idea of what we will be looking at goes as follows:
+Luckily, you won’t be expected to interpret your results yourself.
+One of our doctors at our clinics in the London area will do that for you.
+However, to give you an idea of what we will typically be looking at, here is a brief overview:

 A Prothrombin Time blood test helps detect abnormal blood clotting.
 Assessing how well your blood clots matters, as slow clotting can lead to serious health issues, such as thrombosis (excessive clotting) or bleeding, known as haemorrhage (when insufficient clotting occurs).